 Recognition of Prior Learning may be used to gain access to this programme in accordance with GMIT’s Recognition of Prior Learning policy.
 RPL application is via the www.myexperience.ie website.

-Closing date for receipt of applications is 5pm on Friday 18th September 2020.
+Closing date for receipt of completed applications is 5pm on Friday 14th May 2021.

 One year over two semesters